Projecting BitGym videos onto a nearby television creates an immersive and compelling exercise experience.

 Each android device is a little different, but many (especially Samsung devices) have support for screen mirroring via miracast.
-To use this feature you do need to purchase a miracast receiver.
-We don't have an official recommendation for one yet, but suggest you buy one of the higher rated ones available on Amazon.com here
+To use this feature you will need a miracast receiver.
+We don't have an official recommendation for one, but suggest you buy one of the higher rated ones available on amazon such as the ScreenBeam Mini2.

 Android Devices with Micro HDMI

 A few Android devices have Micro HDMI ports, and these cables can be found on monoprice.com inexpensively.

 Some Kindle Fire devices can wirelessly screen mirror to Kindle Fire TV and Fire TV Stick products.
 See instructions from Amazon.

 Note that this feature seems to have been discontinued on newer Fire TV products and thus may not work for you.